samcuxx/WinCux-v2/UPDATE_SYSTEM_SETUP.md

 # Auto-Update System Setup

-This document explains how to set up and use the automatic update system for Desktop Pro.
+This document explains how to set up and use the automatic update system for WinCux.

 ## Overview